Getting to Basel Airport (BSL / MLH / EAP ) is easiest by bus and train from Switzerland, Germany, and France.

 By Bus from Freiburg and Europa Park to Basel Mulhouse Freiburg Euro Airport

 Freiburger Reisedienst operates a shuttle bus service between Freiburg Hauptbahnhof in Germany and Basel Mulhouse Freiburg Euro Airport via Neuenburg.
-Thus bus runs around 14 times per day with the journey taking around an hour.
+This bus runs around 14 times per day with the journey taking around an hour.
+Tickets are easiest bought through Flixbus.

 By Train to Basel Mulhouse Freiburg Euro Airport